cunarist/map-literal/README.md

 ## Using TypeScript

-Contents of the returned value has `any` type.
+Contents of the returned value have `any` type.

 ```typescript
 import "map-literal";